RunOnFlux/fluxd/README.md

 =======
 # ZelCash [![Build Status](https://travis-ci.com/zelcash/zelcash.svg?branch=master)](https://travis-ci.com/zelcash/zelcash)
 =======
-# ZelCash 3.2.0 Kamiooka ZelHash
+# ZelCash 3.2.0 Kamiooka / ZelHash
-INNOVATIVE  INTELLIGENT  INSPIRING

-ZelCash is a fork of 2.0.3 Zcash aiming to provide decentralised development platform via ZelNodes and ZelCore.
+Zel (ZelCash) is a fork of 2.0.5-2 Zcash aiming to provide a decentralized development platform via ZelNodes and ZelCore.

-POW asic resistant with Equihash (144,5) also known as Zhash with personalisation string ZelProof and LWMA3 difficulty algorithm.
+Zel is PoW asic resistant with ZelHash (Modified Equihash 125,4) with the personalisation string ZelProof and LWMA3 difficulty algorithm.

-To speed up synchronisation you can also download our blockchain (state 18.
-12. 2018) at https://zelcore.io/Zelcash.zip For ZelNodes/Control Wallets use this bootstrap with txindex enabled (state 18.
+To speed up synchronisation you can download the Zel blockchain (state 18.
+12. 2018) here https://zelcore.io/Zelcash.zip For ZelNodes/Control Wallets you need to use this bootstrap with txindex enabled (state 18.
 02. 2019) https://zelcore.io/zelcashbootstraptxindex.zip

 # Install and run from APT